Friedrich Nietzsche and free will: Final views

-In The Will to Power, posthumously assembled from his final notebooks of 1888 and 1889, Nietzsche can be found divorcing himself from both sides of the usual debate on free will:

-Free will or no free will?—There is no such thing as "Will": that is only a simplified conception on the part of the understanding, like "matter."
+In The Will to Power, posthumously assembled from his final notebooks of 1888 and 1889, Nietzsche can be found divorcing himself from both sides of the usual debate on free will:Free will or no free will?—There is no such thing as "Will": that is only a simplified conception on the part of the understanding, like "matter."Nietzsche's views on freedom were inspired by those of Arthur Schopenhauer.
+In The Gay Science, Nietzsche praises Schopenhauer's "immortal doctrines of the intellectuality of intuition, the apriority of the law of causality, (...) and the non-freedom of the will".

-— The Will to Power, Book II ("The principles of a new valuation"), II.
-The Will to Power in Nature, 1.
-The Will to Power as Life, §671.
-Vintage Books edition, September, 1968, tr.
-W. Kaufmann & R.J.
-Hollingdale.